 So yes, of course, you could overuse guilt, and keep loading guilt on people, keep making them feel stupid, and confronting them on all issues, big and small—creating an environment where it’s not safe to fail anymore.
 Every single time someone makes a mistake—regardless of whether it’s an egregious error or something of minimal consequence—he or she gets pounced upon.
 An intercultural space is not going to be productive nor relationally healthy if everyone feels like they must “walk on eggshells” or that they can do nothing right!
 So the overuse of guilt, of course, is not appropriate.

-There is an appropriate use of guilt can actually be very beneficial if employed as kind of a warning system.
+An appropriate use of guilt can actually be very beneficial if employed as a warning system.

 Sometimes negative experiences can do us good!
 Ask any mother whose child touches a pot of boiling water, burns his fingertip, but quickly yanks his hand away from the stovetop before worse could happen.
 Just as pain is a negative but needful phenomenon that deters us from lingering longer in a harmful situation—so guilt can be a negative experience that delivers a strong message of warning.
 Guilt can keep us from developing unwise and counterproductive patterns of behavior that could do us and everyone around us a great deal of harm.
 Guilt can be an appropriately-wielded tool in confrontation, creative correction that teaches a lesson without completely destroying the student.